Omoyele Sowore: Presidential campaign

-On 25 February 2018, Sowore announced his intention to run for president in the 2019 Nigerian general election.
-In August 2018, he founded a political party, the African Action Congress (AAC), for which he will run for in 2019.
+On 25 February 2018, Sowore announced his intention to run for presidency in the 2019 Nigerian general election.
+In August 2018, he founded a political party, the African Action Congress (AAC), for which he would run for in 2019.
 On 6 October 2018, following successful primary elections at the AAC's national convention, Omoyele Sowore emerged unchallenged as the Presidential Candidate for the party.
 After touring many states in Nigeria, visiting dignitaries such as the Emir of Kano and Wole Soyinka, Sowore embarked on a fundraising tour around the world including Australia, the United States of America and the UK.
 He was in Luton, England, on 10 November 2018.